NielsEngelhard/League-of-Letters/BACKLOG.md

+- Scan the guess.
+If it is not in the list with official words, try to check if it is weird like xxxaa.
+Maybe some sort of latin vibe validator?
 - Timer for online games
+- statistics regarding games played
 - Landing page with explanation
 - Support multiple languages English, French and Deutsch at first
 - Score explanation